- Availability: Available now

 - Hotel altitude: 2000 meters above sea level (3 star hotel)

 - Weather: Warm and very humid during the day and chilly in the evening

-** Our 2 day Inca Trail includes delicious breakfast and buffet lunch prepared by our expert chef
+** Our 2-day Inca Trail includes a delicious buffet breakfast and lunch; prepared by our expert cook.

 Day 5.
 Aguas Calientes- Machu Picchu- Cusco

 Meals Included: on this lares trek & short inca trail hike: Breakfast Only